Itamichan/Blue-in-the-maze/README.md

 ### Features left to implement after testing

 * **Album covers** - Make it more obvious that the albums are clickable in desktop view.

 ## Technologies Used

 ### Languages

+* HTML
-* HTML - served as the base language for this project.
+* Java Script - served as the base language for this project.
 * CSS - used for styling the HTML code.
 * [Sass](https://sass-lang.com/) - used for creation of variables, mixins and easy nesting and grouping of styles.

 ### Libraries

+* [React](https://reactjs.org/) - the entire project was built in React.
+* [react-device-detect](https://www.npmjs.com/package/react-device-detect) - used for conditional rendering of content depending on which type of device the user has.
-* [Bootstrap](https://getbootstrap.com/) - used for responsive grid system.
-As well as for navigation, modal contact form and carousel.
+* [reactstrap](https://reactstrap.github.io/) - used for the modal Rules window.
-* [JQuery](https://jquery.com/) & [Popper](https://popper.js.org/) - were used in connection with the functionality of the Bootstrap library.
-* [FontAwseome](https://fontawesome.com/) - used for social media icons as well as for contact related icons.
+* [FontAwseome](https://fontawesome.com/) - used for social media icons.
-* [Google Fonts](https://fonts.google.com/) - used for the Montserrat font.
+* [Google Fonts](https://fonts.google.com/) - used for the Eczar font.

 ### Tools

 * [WebStorm](https://www.jetbrains.com/webstorm/) - used as local IDE for this project.
 * [Git](https://git-scm.com/) - used for version control.
-* [Figma](https://www.figma.com/) - used for creation of mockups.
+* [Figma](https://www.figma.com/) - used for creation of wireframes.
 * [favicon.io](https://favicon.io/) - used for creation of the fav icon for the web page.
 * [GIMP](https://www.gimp.org/) - used as image editor.
 * [Tinyjpg](https://tinyjpg.com/) - used for image compression.